Give your breakfast a makeover with this easy protein-rich overnight pumpkin oats recipe. It takes minutes to prepare and is perfect hot or cold.

 What's The Difference Between Gluten-Free And Regular Oats?

 Technically oats are gluten-free by nature but are often processed in the same facilities as gluten, barley, and rye.
 So If you are gluten-intolerant or have Celiac disease, look for certified gluten-free oats.
+And for a delightful oatmeal waffle recipe, check out these blueberry oatmeal waffles.

 Can You Use Canned Sweet Potato Instead Of Pumpkin?